Dive Deeper With Our Winter Wildlife Docents

 Since 1995 the National Park Service staff has trained docents to help visitors spot and learn about the park’s winter wildlife.
 Outfitted with bright red vests, scopes, educational materials, and a deep knowledge of the natural history, these volunteers enthusiastically answer questions about migrating whales, breeding elephant seals, sharks, otters, wildflowers and more.
 You can find the docents on weekends and holidays December through April stationed at various locations including Drakes Beach, the Elephant Seal Overlook, the Historic Lifeboat Station, Chimney Rock, and the deck above the Point Reyes Lighthouse.

-Like many docents, Paul is a long-time visitor and fan of the park (he’s been camping here since the 70s) and is inspired to give back because of all of his own great experiences.
-“When I saw a flyer asking for volunteers it seemed like the natural thing for me to do,” he said.
+Like many docents, Paul is a long-time visitor and fan of the park (he’s been camping here since the 70's) and is inspired to give back because of all of his own amazing experiences.
+“When I saw a flyer asking for volunteers, it seemed like the natural thing for me to do,” he said.

 Paul described one such moment when he witnessed a battle for dominance between two bull elephant seals.
 Just as amazing as the wildlife observations are the people he meets on his visits, including a large number of visitors from abroad.
 “I think it is terrific that they make their way to Point Reyes.They are always impressed with the beauty of Point Reyes and often comment on how they have nothing comparable to the breadth and beauty of our national parks in their own countries.”

-Frank echoes this feeling: “When I help a visitor make an emotional, personal connection to some aspect of the Seashore that moves them from just being ‘here because my family or friends dragged me along’ to a deeper understanding and appreciation of what the Seashore has to offer.
+Frank echoes this feeling.
+His favorite moments have been "when I help a visitor make an emotional, personal connection to some aspect of the Seashore that moves them from just 'being here because my family or friends dragged me along' to a deeper understanding and appreciation of what the Seashore has to offer.
 Oftentimes that magical moment happens when people see their first whale, an elephant seal giving birth or males fighting for dominance.”

 The docent program comes with some other rewards, including accommodations for volunteers at the Historic Life Boat Station at Chimney Rock, in-depth trainings, a season end celebration dinner, and the chance to spend time with other park enthusiasts.
 “The park’s docent programs provide a great way to make friends with a fascinating bunch of fellow docents while enjoying a wide range of outdoor experiences in the Seashore,” says Frank.